 - Equipping students with high school success skills during Orientation Week, the first week of attendance for incoming freshmen.
-Time management, online behavior, social activities, library, and more topics are covered.
+Time management, online behavior, social activities, library, and other topics are covered.

-- Weekly meetings with the Freshman Student Assistance Program (FSAP) to discuss student transition and progress.
+- Weekly meetings with the Freshman Student Assistance Program (SAP) to discuss student transition and progress.

 - English: Benjamin Webb, Rebekah Hoffman

 - World Studies: David Harnish, Trevor Von Bruenchenhein

 - Teams U1, H1, S1 are taught by Webb, Harnish, & Proctor

 - Teams U2, H2, S2 are taught by Hoffman, Von B, and Telford

 Freshman Office: Room 316